honeycombio/terraform-provider-honeycombio/docs/resources/dataset.md

 Creates a Dataset in an Environment.

--> **Note**: prior to version 0.27.0 of the provider, datasets were *not* deleted on destroy but left in place and only removed from state.
+~> **Warning** Prior to version 0.27.0 of the provider, datasets were *not* deleted on destroy but left in place and only removed from state.

 ## Example Usage